 If you are taking a Cornell course, your financial aid will not be impacted.
 Because everyone's financial aid package is different, you should plan to meet with the Financial Assistance Office if you plan to participate in any other type of off-campus program.

 8. Will I need to meet language requirements?

 Cornell and many other programs offer courses that do not have language requirements.
 Many language courses and programs often require a certain level of proficiency, however.
 Check the course description or program information to learn if there is a requirement for your program of choice.

 9. Who can help me with my plans?

-Cassandra Krumbholz (x4385) is responsible for the Office of International and Off-Campus Studies.
-She can provide important materials and help to point you in the right direction.
-Gayle Luck is the Faculty Director for off-campus studies and can also help answer some questions.
+The Program Coordinator (x4385) is responsible for the Office of International and Off-Campus Studies.
+They can provide important materials and help to point you in the right direction.
+The Associate Dean can also help answer some questions.

 10. I want to get started!
 What is the next step?

 Sounds great!
-Make an appointment to meet with Cassandra Krumbholz (x4385) , second floor Old Sem and you're on your way!
+Make an appointment to meet with our Program Coordinator (x4385) , second floor Old Sem, and you're on your way!